unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 First, assign the new 4TB drive as the parity drive, which will replace the 2TB drive.
 Then move the original 2TB drive to the data slot, and remove the 1TB drive entirely.

-After these changes, you’ll have a 4TB drive as your new parity, ensuring you can add future data drives up to 4TB.
+After these changes, you'll have a 4TB drive as your new parity, ensuring you can add future data drives up to 4TB.
 The 2TB drive will now hold your existing data, while the 1TB drive can be repurposed.

 This swap keeps your data secure and your array protected, allowing for future upgrades.